 Use of computer applications software as a part of the engineering design process.
 Introduction to the finite element method for stress analysis.
 Software packages, such as nonlinear solvers, finite element analysis, solid modeling, and kinematic simulation, will be introduced.
 Design work using these tools will be a major component of the course.

-Prerequisites: EGR 143 or MAE 203, ES 243
+Prerequisites: EGR 143, ES 243, and MAE 313

 MAE 383 METALLURGICAL THERMODYNAMICS 3-0-3